roschaefer/Fabulist/README.md

   When someone asks for John
   Then I will respond
 ```
-Just one of this User objects is created, initialised with the name defined by the scenario.
+Just one of this user objects is created, initialised with the name defined by the scenario.

 ```ruby
 class User